Rich & fluffy, coconut cream is my go-to substitute for dairy whipped cream. Use this easy coconut whipped cream recipe to top your favorite treats!

 How to Make Coconut Whipped Cream

-- Scoop the hardened coconut cream that has risen to the top of the can, and spoon it into a stand mixer fitted with the whisk attachment.
+- Scoop the hardened coconut that has risen to the top of the can, and spoon it into a stand mixer fitted with the whisk attachment.

 - Gently mix in your sweetener and seasonings.
 I like to sweeten mine with maple syrup and flavor it with vanilla extract, warming spices, or lemon, depending on what I’m making.
 You could use powdered sugar in place of the maple as well.